IBM/watsonx-data-lab/docs/wxd-reference-ssh.md

 cd /root/ibm-lh-dev/bin
 ```

 All the commands in the lab can now be run from within this browser rather than using the VM Remote console.
-If at any time you accidentily close this window, you can open another one using the Jupyter notebook File menu.
+If at any time you accidentally close this window, you can open another one using the Jupyter notebook File menu.

 ## Terminal Window in the VM